-John Carroll University is committed to change to inclusion and diversity as essential elements of our Jesuit and Catholic identity.
+John Carroll University is committed to inclusion and diversity as essential elements of our Jesuit and Catholic identity.
 Among the central values of the University are the inherent dignities of every individual as well as the right of each person to hold and to express one's viewpoint.
 When these views conflict it is the obligation of members of the community to respect other perspectives.

 As reflected in the University's vision, mission, core values, and strategic initiatives, John Carroll welcomes students, faculty, staff, and visitors from diverse backgrounds and it works to ensure that they will find the University environment free of bias-related conduct.
-It is unacceptable and a violation of University policy to harass, abuse, or mistreat any person because of a person's actual or perceived race, color, ethnicity, sex, gender, sexual orientation, veteran status, age, immigration status, national origin, disability, or religious affiliation.
+It is unacceptable and a violation of University policy to harass, abuse, or mistreat any person because of a person's actual or perceived race, age, color, sex, sexual orientation, gender identity or expression, religion, ethnic or national origin, disability, military or veteran status protected under federal law, or genetic information.